padima1/redenMasternodeSetup/README.md

 sudo tail -f ~/.redencore/debug.log
 ```

 In conclusion, try restarting your VPS server and see if masternode comes back online automatically.
-The script adds a cron job which starts edend daemon and the masternode after every reboot.
+The script adds a cron job which starts redend daemon and the masternode after every reboot.

 Note that we still have 0% pool fees at https://fasterpool.com :)